World Bowl

-The World Bowl was the annual American football championship game of the World League of American Football/NFL Europe.
+The World Bowl was the annual American football championship game of the World League of American Football, later called NFL Europe.
 The World Bowl was played each year from 1991 to 2007 (except 1993 and 1994).

-The game was conceived as the final of the NFL-related spring league, the World League.
 The first World Bowl was played in 1991 in London.
 With the 1995 relaunch of the World League with the North American teams removed, all subsequent World Bowls were played in Europe between European clubs.
 The only World Bowl to take place outside Europe was World Bowl '92 in Montreal, Canada.

 The World Bowl trophy was a globe made of glass measuring 35.5 cm (14 inches) in diameter and weighing 18.6 kg (41 lbs).

 Overview

 When the World League of American Football (WLAF) was founded in 1991, with teams in North America and Europe as well as expansion plans for Asia, the name World Bowl was appropriate.
 The name was kept after 1995 when the league limited itself exclusively to Europe.

 From 1995 to 1997, the World Bowl venue was decided by the standings after five weeks of the 10-week season.
 In other years, the sites were predetermined before the season.
 The 2002 World Bowl was hosted in Rhein Fire's hometown of Düsseldorf as a farewell to the old Rheinstadion.
 After the new LTU Arena (now Merkur Spiel-Arena) was completed, the 2005 World Bowl was hosted there again.
 It would return in 2006, the first time that the game was played in the same site in consecutive years.
 As the city's Fortuna Düsseldorf team spent much of this time in lower tiers of the German soccer pyramid, Düsseldorf was the rare NFL Europe city in which American football held an arguably competitive position.

-Nine World Bowls were played on Saturdays and six World Bowls were played on Sundays (1991, 1996-1999, 2000).
+Nine World Bowls were played on Saturdays and six World Bowls were played on Sundays (1991, 1996–1999, 2000).